SUMMARY OF HIPAA PRIVACY RULES

 What is the role of employer/plan sponsors and service providers?

 Employers are not normally “covered entities” under HIPAA; therefore, the HIPAA Security Rules do not apply directly to employers.
 Nevertheless, plan sponsors must satisfy certain security requirements in order to receive electronic PHI from their health plans.
 Also, most plans are “legal fictions” that have no employees of their own.
 Consequently, it is up to the plan sponsor to ensure that all of the plan’s requirements have been satisfied.

-Likewise, third party administrators (“TPA”) and other service providers who perform services on behalf of the plan are not “covered entities” under HIPAA; therefore, much like employer/plan sponsors, the HIPAA Security Rules do not apply directly to TPAs.
+Likewise, third party administrators (“TPA”) and other service providers who perform services on behalf of the plan are not “covered entities” under HIPAA.
 TPAs and other service providers that assist covered entities in connection with their covered health care functions (known as “business associates”) will be required by contract to comply with a number of the same HIPAA Security Rules that apply to the covered entity.
-That contract is typically called a “Business Associate Agreement”.
-As noted above, you are required to enter into a Business Associate Agreement with your TPAs and other service providers as part of the HIPAA Privacy requirements.
+That contract is typically called a “Business Associate Agreement.”
+As noted above, the plan is required to enter into a Business Associate Agreement with its TPAs and other service providers as part of the HIPAA Privacy requirements.

 A threshold inquiry that should be addressed is whether the plan sponsor or its business associates have any access to electronic PHI.
 If the only access to electronic PHI consists of enrollment/disenrollment and summary health information (SHI) disclosed by an insurer, the security requirements do not apply to the plan sponsor (and likewise, would not apply to the TPA or other service provider who assists the employer with enrollment/disenrollment functions).